sethborden/video-background-js/readme.md

 $('body').videoBackground(, settings);
 ```

+Works great with Chrome, kind of works with IE, and resize doesn't look to be working on Firefox.

 Keep in mind that videos, while smaller than their .gif equivalents are still
 big.
 Mobile users, impatient customers, people in Australia, and others may
 hate you for putting a moving background on your site...but it has it's place.